Chart Color Schemes

 Mullumbimby is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Mullumbimby's dwelling structures, as per the latest Census, were 89.2% houses and 10.8% other dwellings.
-In contrast, Non-Metro NSW had 75.1% houses and 24.9% other dwellings.
-Home ownership in Mullumbimby was 39.7%, with mortgaged dwellings at 28.7% and rented ones at 31.6%.
-The median monthly mortgage repayment was $1,929, lower than Non-Metro NSW's average of $1,980.
-Median weekly rent in Mullumbimby was $500, compared to Non-Metro NSW's $450.
-Nationally, Mullumbimby's mortgage repayments were higher at $1,929 versus the Australian average of $1,863, and rents were substantially higher at $500 against the national figure of $375.
+The dwelling structure in Mullumbimby, as per the latest Census, consisted of 89.2% houses and 10.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 75.1% houses and 24.9% other dwellings.
+The home ownership level in Mullumbimby was 39.7%, with the remaining dwellings either mortgaged (28.7%) or rented (31.6%).
+The median monthly mortgage repayment in the area was $1,929, below the Non-Metro NSW average of $1,980.
+The median weekly rent figure was recorded at $500, compared to Non-Metro NSW's $450.
+Nationally, Mullumbimby's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing